Characterisation of geodesic-preserving functions: Geodesic-preserving functions in the unit disc

+where $C$ has to be in the interval $(0,1]$ to ensure $f\in \mathcal{O}(\mathbb{D})$.
+These are the geodesic-preserving functions in $GP(\mathfrak{G}_1^{\mathbb{D}})$ that also fix 0.
+To obtain the full characterisation we have to compose these functions with automorphisms of the unit disc fixing 1.

-One can ask what are the geodesic preserving functions between families of geodesics, where one family has its intersection point in $\mathbb{D}$ and the other on the boundary $\mathbb{T}$.
-When the intersection point in the domain is in the interior and the intersection point in the target domain is on the boundary, it follows directly that the geodesic preserving functions have to be constant.
-The opposite case is more interesting.
+\end{proof} Next, we study mixed cases: when one family of geodesics has intersection point in the interior and the other on the boundary.
+If the intersection point of geodesics in the source lies in the interior of the disc while the intersection point in the target lies on the boundary, then any geodesic-preserving function must be constant because the image of interior geodesics cannot all accumulate to a boundary point unless the map collapses.

+The remaining nontrivial case is therefore when the source family intersects at the boundary and the target family intersects in the interior.
+This case leads to exponential-type functions after applying a Cayley transform.